Washpool Creek Master Plan (completed)

 The Washpool Creek catchment has seen significant change since European settlement.
 Substantial watershed areas have been cleared up to (and often including) riparian corridors in efforts to maximise yield.
 Furthermore, since the mid to late 20th century, urban development has seen many sections of Washpool Creek ‘upgraded’ from a natural creek to a concrete channel in efforts to maximise conveyance and developable land.

-Why is Council doing this Master Plan?
+Why did Council do this Master Plan?

 Furthermore, numerous properties along these creek tributaries are exposed to a level of flood risk during localised storm events.

-The need to address flood risk and replace deteriorating concrete channels presents Council and the community with an opportunity.
+The need to address flood risk and replace deteriorating concrete channels presented Council and the community with an opportunity.
 As part of our asset renewal planning, we need to determine whether we replace the concrete channels like-for-like or do something different for the future.

 To align with Council’s strategic intent, Washpool Creek needs to be considered as more than just a concrete channel that conveys stormwater.
 Urban creeks can offer significant value-added benefits to the community moving forward.
 Council wants to see this potential realised by proactively planning for a healthy waterway that delivers increased social and environmental benefits, flood risk reduction, and improved sustainability and resilience.